alipali737/pen-test-docs/Networking/Pivoting, Tunnelling, and Port Forwarding.md

 ## Pivoting
 Pivoting is *moving to other networks through a compromised host to find more targets on different network segments*.
 The goal of pivoting is to defeat segmentation (both physically and virtually) to access an isolated network.
+> Pivoting is slightly different to Lateral Movement as it works to move to other networks whereas Lateral Movement is movement within the same network.

 On any new compromised host we should always check:
 - Our privilege level